saeyslab/CytoBright/README.md

 ### Defining pregating steps

 We will also apply some pregating to only work on events of interest.
-This gating information is stored in a list structure.
-The marker_values argument corresponds to the arguments for the estimate_gate function, where flowDensity::deGate is used to try to find a possible cutoff in the range of e.g. the minimal value plus or minus the range_min.
-If no value is found in that range, the passed minimal value will be taken instead.
+This gating information is stored in a list of lists structure, to allow multiple consecutive gating steps.
+Each gating step should be described by a list which corresponds with the arguments for the estimate_gate function, of which the `marker_values` argument is of main interest, giving estimates for the gate boundaries. flowDensity::deGate is used to try to find a possible cutoff in the range of e.g. the minimal value plus or minus the range_min.
+If no value is found in that range, the specified minimal value will be taken instead.
 ```{r}
 gating_info <- list(list(marker_values = list(`FSC-A` = c(min = 60000,
                                                           range_min = 50000,